mahavasu/Conference/README.md

 getConferenceSessionsByType:  returns all applicable sessions,given a conference and session type.
 getSessionsBySpeaker:  returns all sessions across all conferences,given a speaker.

-For the Speaker model design, following datastore properties:
+For the Session model design, following datastore properties:

 Property	Type
 name	string, required